Mianwal Ranjha

 Mianwal Ranjha is a historic village in Mandi Bahauddin Punjab.
-The majority of people are engaged with agriculture sector.
+The majority of its people are affiliated with the agriculture sector.
 This village has historic religious background.
 Before 1300 AD two tribes Ranjha and Makhdoom came there and dominated this fertile peace of land.
 Later on many other Jutt tribes Gondal, Tarar, Warrich came there.
 Other non-cultivator tribes are also living there.
-The majority of this village is engaged with different professions like Law, medical,and education.
+The majority of this village is engaged with different professions like Law, medical, and education.